 What you will study

-All modules for the programme carry 20 credits/ 10 ECTS.
+All modules for the programme carry 20 credits (equivalent to 10 ECTS).

 If you have a Diploma in Nursing Studies, then you will need to choose four optional modules from the list below as well as the Independent Study (double module).